cicasiano/capstone-hr-analytics/README.md

 You will need to have [Docker](https://docs.docker.com/get-docker/) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.

 ### Run locally
-Once you have the repo cloned and requirements installed, navigate to the root directory and start it up locally.
+If you just want to run locally, once you have the repo cloned and requirements installed, navigate to the root directory and start it up locally.

 ```
 flask --app app run